Will this School help me get a job in motorsport?

 Do I have to complete both Parts 1 and 2 or can I choose to do either?

 To get the maximum benefit, we strongly advise you complete BOTH parts of the School as they are designed as a 32-hour programme of learning over two weekends.
 However, if you choose to separate these, then you must complete Part 1 before you can, at a later date, attend Part 2 and receive your Certificate of Attendance.
 Please note, timetables and subjects vary from School to School and we cannot guarantee that the next available Part II will have all the subjects missed in your previous Part 1.

 How old do I have to be?

 Do I need my own transport?

-Yes - as the full course typically takes place at TWO locations within the Silverstone area, it is advisable to have the use of your own transport.
+Yes - as the full course typically takes place within the Silverstone area, it is advisable to have the use of your own transport.
 Bus and train connections do not reach these locations, but information and advice will be provided once you have registered.

 What language is the School taught in?

 I am an overseas student, do I need a visa?

 Unfortunately, the MIA is not legally able to advise on visa applications or options.
 As the MIA School of Race Engineering is not accredited in the same way that a university course is, you will not be eligible for a Study Visa.
 The UK Government website gives some good advice on this subject, please see here: https://www.gov.uk/study-visit-visa/eligibility .
 However, we believe you are able to use a Standard Visitor Visa which allows you to study for up to 30 days (please see here: https://www.gov.uk/choose-uk-v... and here: https://www.gov.uk/standard-visitor-visa) .